zjunlp/IEPile/README.md

 ## 4.Continued Training with In-Domain Data

 Although the `Baichuan2-IEPile` and `LLaMA2-IEPile` models have undergone extensive instruction fine-tuning on multiple general datasets and thus possess a degree of **general information extraction capability**, they may still exhibit certain limitations when processing data in **specific domains** (such as `law`, `education`, `science`, `telecommunications`).
 To address this challenge, it is recommended to conduct **secondary training** of these models on datasets specific to these domains.
-This will help the models better adapt to the semantic and structural characteristics of the specific domains, significantly enhancing their **information extraction capability within those domains**.
+This will help the models better adapt to the semantic and structural characteristics of the specific domains, enhancing their **information extraction capability within those domains**.

 ### 4.1Training Data Conversion